 Seeing the beauty of the world for what it is

-The unique dimension brought to the trip by the kids was one which merely taught me to see the world for what it is, which is a very beautiful place when you look at it and appreciate it through the eyes of a child.
+The unique dimension brought to the trip by the kids was one that merely taught me to see the world for what it is, which is a very beautiful place when you look at it and appreciate it through the eyes of a child.
 We were playing a game of “I spy with my little eye-” when I noticed that the “C” actually stood for the crocodile spotted, but there was no water in sight.
 It was a crocodile formation created by the clouds up above!